Director of Special Education

-ECDC is proud to work in partnership with East Hampton Public Schools to better the lives of all students.
-The Transition Academy provides individualized transitional services for 14 – 21 year olds and is an engaging environment for all types of learning.
+ECDC is proud to work in partnership with East Hampton Public Schools to better the lives of all individuals.
+The Transition Academy provides individualized transitional services for 14 – 21 year old's and is an engaging environment for all types of learning.
 Training opportunities include vocational development, personal safety, internet safety, public transportation, finances and benefits, ongoing education, as well as life skills, social skills and volunteerism

 The East Hampton Public Schools’ Office of Special Education and Pupil Personnel Services supports the district’s mission to prepare and inspire our students to be innovative, responsible, contributing members of an ever-changing global society.
 Our goal is to ensure that all students with disabilities have access to and benefit from the general education curriculum as it aligns to the Common Core Standards, to prepare them to be productive citizens, who are college and career ready and to be able to respond appropriately to life’s challenges.

-The office also services all those students eligible under Section 504 of the Americans with Disabilities Act.
+The office also services all those students eligible under Section 504 of the Rehabilitation Act of 1973.

 Child Find Statement

 The East Hampton Public Schools actively seek to locate, identify and refer children from birth to age 22 who require special education and related services in order to assist them and their families.
 Early childhood screenings are provided monthly during the school year.
 If you are concerned about a child’s development, you are encouraged to contact your School and request information about a screening.
 Alternatively, if the child is younger than three years of age, you may choose instead to contact the Connecticut Birth to Three System at 1-800-505-7000.